High Society (magazine)

-High Society is a U.S. pornographic magazine.
+High Society is an American pornographic magazine.
 In addition to hardcore pictorials of nude models, it also has feature articles and occasional celebrity pictorials.

 History

 High Society was first published in May 1976.
 Carl Ruderman hired the adult industry's first female men's magazine editor, Gloria Leonard, in 1977.

 Leonard, an adult film star, is credited with the use of "900" and "976 phone numbers" to advertise upcoming magazine issues.
 This evolved into the very first "phone sex" lines.